basilicom/pimcore-advanced-custom-layout-bundle/README.md

 ```

 - `Pimcore\Model\DataObject\TestObject:` is the class name of the object you want to configure the custom layout for.
-- `custom_layout` is the name of the custom layout.
+- `custom_layout` is the identifier of the custom layout.
 You can define multiple custom layouts for one class.
 - `label` is the label of the custom layout which will be displayed in the object edit mode.
 - `mode` is the mode of the custom layout.
 See below for more information.
 - `auto_apply_roles` is an array of roles which will automatically apply this custom layout.